syncfusion-content/extension-docs/Extension/Xamarin-Extension/Syncfusion-Project-Templates.md

 **Choose controls**

-Choose atleast one Syncfusion control to create the Syncfusion Xamarin application.
+Choose at least one Syncfusion control to create the Syncfusion Xamarin application.

 N> *If you want to add other Syncfusion Xamarin controls in the created Syncfusion Xamarin application, you can use our [Syncfusion Xamarin toolbox](https://help.syncfusion.com/xamarin/visual-studio-integration/visual-studio-extensions/toolbox-control)*